 There are different documentary interview styles, so keep reading to discover what they are!

-It’s a good idea to ask the interviewee some warm-up questions that they will easily be able to answer.
+It’s a good idea to ask some warm-up documentary interview questions that the interviewee will easily be able to answer.

 These could be simple questions about themselves, like their work background or where they live.
 This will help them to get comfortable.